+Buffy the Vampire Slayer Turns 25: See the Cast Then & Now

 The Cast of Buffy the Vampire Slayer: Where Are They Now?

-With EW reuniting the cast this week, we’re catching up with the series’ biggest stars
+Following the beloved show's latest milestone, we're catching up with the series' biggest stars

 SARAH MICHELLE GELLAR

 Since stepping out of the title role, the '90s favorite has stayed busy with a slew of movie and TV gigs, most notably The Crazy Ones with the late Robin Williams.
 But her biggest role has been that of wife to Freddie Prinze, Jr. (they married in 2002) and mom to their two young children, Charlotte and Rocky.

-In a tribute to the show on its 20th anniversary on March 10, she wrote on Instagram, "As an actor, you wish for that one role where you can leave your mark and forever be remembered, with Buffy I got so much more.
-She's a feminist challenge to gender hierarchy.
-Buffy may have been the Chosen One, but I was the lucky one."
+In a tribute to the show on its 25th anniversary on March 10, 2022, she wrote on Instagram, "25 years ago today I had the honor to introduce the world to my version of Buffy Anne Summers.
+It was an uphill battle.
+A mid season replacement, on a new network based on a movie, that was by no means a giant success.
+But then there was you.
+The fans.
+You believed in us.
+You made this happen.
+You are the reason 25 years later we are still celebrating.
+So today we celebrate you as well."

 NICHOLAS BRENDON

 The actor kept a relatively low profile following his run as Buffy's BFF Xander, but unfortunately found himself in the news several times after the show wrapped for both legal and emotional issues.
-He went to rehab in 2004 and again in 2010 following an incident with police; was arrested in 2014 and twice in 2015; and eventually checked himself into a 90-day treatment program for depression in late 2015, later admitting he'd attempted suicide that September.
+He went to rehab in 2004 and again in 2010 following an incident with police; was arrested in 2014 and multiple times in 2015; and eventually checked himself into a 90-day treatment program for depression in late 2015, later admitting he'd attempted suicide that September.
+In May 2019 he was charged with domestic violence following a 2017 arrest after attacking his then-girlfriend, and in August 2021 was arrested once more for allegedly using false information to obtain prescription drugs.

+Following his 2021 run-in with the law, his manager told Daily Mail the actor has suffered "deep-seated medical problems and immense pain."

 ALYSON HANNIGAN

 In the midst of her successful run as Buffy's other BFF, Willow, Hannigan earned fans with her role in the American Pie movies, then moved right on to How I Met Your Mother after Buffy wrapped.
 "I feel so lucky to have success twice," she told PEOPLE in a 2007 catchup.
-She also met her husband, Alexis Denisof, while working on Buffy; together, they have two little girls, Satyana and Keeva.
+She also met her husband, Alexis Denisof, while working on Buffy; together, they have two girls, Satyana and Keeva.

 DAVID BOREANAZ

 The biggest love interest and ally of Buffy, Boreanaz's Angel went on to get his own eponymous spin-off.
-He worked steadily after the series ended, and since 2005, has starred on Bones.
+He worked steadily after the series ended, and from 2005 to 2017, starred on Bones.
 He's married to Jaime Bergman, with whom he has a young son and daughter.

 JAMES MARSTERS

 As the sexy vampire Spike, he charmed fans (and Buffy herself), and kept the supernatural theme going in some of his follow-up work: the spin-off Angel, Smallville, The Super Hero Squad and Witches of East End.
-In a Buffy roundtable this week, he also made dreams come true when he revealed that the cast still stays in touch.
+In a Buffy roundtable in 2017, he also made dreams come true when he revealed that the cast still stays in touch.

 MICHELLE TRACHTENBERG

 Buffy's little sis Dawn went on to big things, including Mercy, Weeds, Robot Chicken and perhaps most famously, Gossip Girl.
-Recently, she's written and sold a handful of screenplays and pilots.
+More recently, she's written and sold a handful of screenplays and pilots.

 ANTHONY HEAD